willow-ahrens/Finch.jl/docs/src/guides/optimization_tips.md

     A_lvl_ptr = A_lvl_2.ptr
     A_lvl_idx = A_lvl_2.idx
     A_lvl_2_val = A_lvl_2.lvl.val
-    @warn "Performance Warning: non-concordant traversal of A[i, j] (hint: most arrays prefer column major or first index fast, run in fast mode to ignore this warning)" for i_3 = 1:A_lvl_2.shape
+    @warn "Performance Warning: non-concordant traversal of @finch_program A[i, j] (hint: most arrays prefer column major or first index fast, run in fast mode to ignore this warning)" for i_3 = 1:A_lvl_2.shape
         for j_3 = 1:A_lvl.shape
             A_lvl_q = (1 - 1) * A_lvl.shape + j_3